 Dr. Eugene Fitzhugh teaches undergraduate and graduate courses in physical activity, epidemiology, and research methodologies.
 His research has resulted in numerous publications in various public health, nutrition, and health promotion journals.
 He has served as editor for the American Journal of Health Studies and currently reviews papers for several other journals.
 As a physical activity epidemiologist, his primary area of research revolves around the relationship of physical activity and obesity, along other chronic diseases across the lifespan.

-Emily Post is a graduate student pursuing a Masters in exercise physiology in the Department of Kinesiology, Recreation, and Sport Studies.
+Ashlyn Schwartz is a graduate student pursuing a Masters in Exercise Physiology in the Department of Kinesiology, Recreation, and Sport Studies.
 Specializing in pediatrics, her current research focuses on how the outdoor environment influences social and cognitive play behaviors in young children.
-She has experience administering clinical exercise tests and conducting health analyses, and teaching undergraduate kinesiology laboratory classes.
+She has experience administering clinical exercise tests, conducting health analyses, and teaching undergraduate kinesiology laboratory classes.

-Prior to attending the University of Tennessee, Emily earned her Bachelor of Science degree in Exercise Science, minor in Biology, from Ohio Dominican University (Columbus, OH).
-She is also a Certified Personal Trainer through the American College of Sports Medicine (ACSM).
+Prior to attending the University of Tennessee, Ashlyn earned her Bachelor of Science degree in Exercise Science, from Kennesaw State University (Kennesaw, GA).
+She is also a Certified Exercise Physiologist through the American College of Sports Medicine (ACSM).

 Dr. Dixie Thompson focuses her research on the health benefits of exercise for women and techniques used for body composition assessment.
 She is the author of numerous peer-reviewed publications.
 She also wrote six chapters in the 5th edition of Howley and Franks’ Fitness Professional’s Handbook.
 She is a frequent author of articles for fitness professionals and general audiences.